wh-alice/mig_sql/asql/advanced-analytics/r-services/tutorials/using-r-code-in-transact-sql-sql-server-r-services.md

 ## Prerequisites

 You must have access to an instance of SQL Server where R Services is already installed.
 The instance can be in an Azure virtual machine or on-premises.
+YOu can use either SQL Server 2016 or SQL Server vNext.

-To run SQL queries that include R script, you can use SQL Server Management Studio (SSMS) or Visual Studio, or any other application that can connect to a database and run ad hoc T-SQL code.
-However, to demonstrate how easy it is to run R inside SQL Server, we'll use the new **mssql extension for Visual Studio Code**, which can run on Linux, macOS, or Windows.
+To run SQL queries that include R script, use SQL Server Management Studio (SSMS), Visual Studio, or any other application that can connect to a database and run ad hoc T-SQL code.
+To demonstrate how easy it is to run R inside SQL Server, we'll use the new **mssql extension for Visual Studio Code**, a free development environment that can run on Linux, macOS, or Windows.
 To install it, see this article: [Use the mssql extension for Visual Studio Code](https://docs.microsoft.com/sql/linux/sql-server-linux-develop-use-vscode).

 ## Connect to a database and run a Hello World test script